 We are a newly organized real estate company that owns and operates a high-quality portfolio of single-tenant commercial properties.
 All of the properties in our initial portfolio are leased on a long-term basis and located primarily in or in close proximity to major metropolitan statistical areas, or MSAs, and in growth markets and other markets in the United States with favorable economic and demographic conditions.
-Eighteen of the 20 properties in our initial portfolio, representing approximately 82% of our initial portfolio's annualized base rent (as of June 30, 2019), are leased on a triple-net basis.
-Our properties are primarily leased to industry leading, creditworthy tenants, many of which operate in industries we believe are resistant to the impact of e-commerce.
-Our initial portfolio consists of 20 single-tenant, primarily net leased retail and office properties located in 15 markets in ten states, which we acquired from CTO in our formation transactions utilizing approximately \$125.9 million of proceeds from this offering and the concurrent CTO private placement and 1,223,854 OP units that have an initial value of \$ million based on the assumed public offering price of \$ , which is the mid-point of the price range set forth on the front cover of this prospectus.
+Our properties are primarily leased on a triple-net basis to industry leading, creditworthy tenants, many of which operate in industries we believe are resistant to the impact of e-commerce.
+Our initial portfolio consists of 19 single-tenant, primarily net leased retail and office properties located in 14 markets in nine states, which we acquired from CTO in our formation transactions utilizing proceeds from this offering and the concurrent CTO private placement as well as OP units.
 For two of our properties in our initial portfolio, we are the lessor in a long-term ground lease to the tenant.
-We are externally managed by our Manager, a whollyowned subsidiary of CTO.
+We are externally managed by our Manager, a wholly-owned subsidiary of CTO.
 Concurrently with the closing of this offering, CTO will invest \$ million in exchange for shares of our common stock at a price per share equal to the public offering price per share in this offering.
 Upon completion of this offering, the concurrent CTO private placement and the formation transactions, CTO will own % of our outstanding common stock (assuming the OP units to be issued to CTO in the formation transactions are exchanged for shares of our common stock on a one-for-one basis).

-Our initial portfolio is comprised of single-tenant retail and office properties primarily located in or in close proximity to major MSAs, growth markets and other markets in the United States with favorable economic and demographic conditions and leased to tenants with favorable credit profiles or performance attributes.
+Our initial portfolio is comprised of single-tenant retail and office properties located in or in close proximity to major MSAs, growth markets and other markets in the United States with favorable economic and demographic conditions and leased to tenants with favorable credit profiles or performance attributes.
 All of the properties in our initial portfolio are subject to long-term, primarily triple-net leases, which generally require the tenant to pay all of the property operating expenses such as real estate taxes, insurance, assessments and other governmental fees, utilities, repairs and maintenance and certain capital expenditures.
-We intend to elect to be taxed as a REIT for U.S. federal income tax purposes commencing with our short taxable year ending
+We intend to elect to be taxed as a REIT for U.S. federal income tax purposes commencing with our short taxable year ending December 31, 2019.